advanced-computer-lab-2023/Ctrl-Alt-Defeat-Pharmacy/README.md

 React.js (R): React.js is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React.js is used for creating dynamic client-side applications in HTML, allowing developers to build complex interfaces through reusable components.

 Node.js (N): Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 It allows developers to run JavaScript on the server side.
-Node.js, along with Express.js, forms the server-tier of the MERN stack, handling server-side logic and responding to client requests.
+Node.js, along with Express.js, forms the server tier of the MERN stack, handling server-side logic and responding to client requests.
 #### How does the MERN stack work?
 The MERN architecture allows you to easily construct a 3-tier architecture (frontend, backend, database) entirely using JavaScript and JSON.